-HONOLULU (HawaiiNewsNow) - The Hawaii State Department of Health (DOH) Clean Air Branch (CAB) has issued Notices of Violations and Orders against 16 companies for air permit and pollution violations.
+HONOLULU (HawaiiNewsNow) - The Hawaii State Department of Health (DOH) Clean Air Branch (CAB) has issued Notices of Violations and Orders against several Hawaii companies for air permit and pollution violations.

-Many of the companies cited have already paid monetary fines for their violations, and several companies are currently negotiating a consent order for their fine.
+Many of the companies cited have already paid monetary fines for their violations; a company is currently negotiating a consent order for their fine and several have requested a hearing to contest the DOH orders.
 In general, penalties are assessed on violators to remove any economic benefit they may have gained from their noncompliance and put them in a worse situation than those who comply with the law.
 All fines are paid into a revolving special fund used to prevent or minimize damage to the environment.
-Parties have the right to request a hearing to contest DOH orders.